TbExplain: A Text-based Explanation Method for Scene Classification Models with the Statistical Prediction Correction: Experiments

-As mentioned in section \ref{dpp}, we also retrained all versions of ResNet on two other datasets (Places365 and SUN397) and tested TbExplain on them, utilizing the learned threshold values ($T_C=0.2, T_R=0.08$, and $T_P=0.7$) to ensure TbExplain's robustness and generalizability in different scenes and environments.
-Since generalizing to scenes and images with different contextual information, such as different objects and backgrounds, is of high significance, we chose environments that were dissimilar to MIT67 from SUN397 and Places365. \Cref{tab2} and \Cref{tab3} summarize the performance achieved by all the above-mentioned versions of ResNet and TbExplain on the Places365 and SUN397 datasets, respectively.
-According to these two tables, the effectiveness of our model in increasing the classification accuracy can be seen on other datasets as well.

-Figure \ref{plot} provides a summary of the performance of TbExplain and the best performing ReNet model on all three datasets.
+As mentioned earlier, we also retrained all versions of ResNet on two other datasets (Places365 and SUN397) and tested TbExplain on them, utilizing the learned threshold values ($T_C=0.2, T_R=0.08$, and $T_P=0.7$) to ensure TbExplain robustness and generalizability in different scenes and environments.
+Since generalizing to scenes and images with different contextual information, such as different objects and backgrounds, is of high significance, we chose environments that were dissimilar to MIT67 from SUN397 and Places365.
+Tables \ref{tab:tab2} and \ref{tab:tab3} summarize the performance achieved by all the above-mentioned versions of ResNet and TbExplain on the Places365 and SUN397 datasets, respectively.
+According to these two tables, the effectiveness of our model in increasing the classification accuracy can also be seen in other datasets.
+Figure \ref{plot} provides a summary of the performance of TbExplain and the best performing ResNet model on all three datasets.

-To further examine the performance of TbExplain, we present in \Cref{Confusion} the confusion matrices generated using $T_C=0.2, T_R=0.08$, and $T_P=0.7$ as the threshold values, with the true labels on the y-axis and the predicted labels on the x-axis.